 Going through the Express Entry system will give you two options.
 They are:

-- Expression of Interest - this is where you can express interest in the province through your Express Entry profile.
+- This is where you can express interest in the province through your Express Entry profile.
 The province will nominate you if you have the right skills and experience.
-Remember it’s important to choose a province where social work jobs are in demand.
+Remember, choosing a province where social work jobs are in demand is important.